Find Affordable College Courses

 Northfield, MN

 Our analysis found Carleton College to be the best school for international relations and national security students who want to pursue a degree in Minnesota.
-Located in the town of Northfield, Carleton is a private not-for-profit college with a small student population.
+Located in the town of Northfield, Carleton is a private not-for-profit school with a small student population.

 While working on their degree, international relations majors at Carleton accumulate an average of around $18,715 in student debt.